istio/istio.io/content/help/faq/security/k8s-health-checks.md

 ---
-title: How can I use Kubernetes liveness and readiness for service health check with Istio Auth enabled?
+title: How can I use Kubernetes liveness and readiness for service health check with Istio mutual TLS enabled?
 weight: 50
 ---
-If Istio Auth is enabled, http and tcp health check from kubelet will not work since they do not have Istio Auth issued certs.
+If Istio mutual TLS is enabled, http and tcp health check from kubelet will not work since they do not have Istio mutual TLS issued certs.
 A workaround is to use a [liveness command](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/#define-a-liveness-command) for health check, e.g., one can install curl in the service pod and curl itself within the pod.
 The Istio team is actively working on a solution.